-So, like any self-respecting scientist, I turned to my facebook friends to learn about things and stuff.
-Now, you should know that my facebook friends are basically all feminists, including the mens who are totally willing to use the heart emoticon but just haven’t had reason to yet (I SEE YOU).
+So, like any self-respecting scientist, I turned to my Facebook friends to learn about things and stuff.
+Now, you should know that my Facebook friends are basically all feminists, including the men who are totally willing to use the heart emoticon but just haven’t had reason to yet (I SEE YOU).
 This might be surprise number two: feminists hate science, fer sher, but also definitionally hate men, so I am clearly lying already.
 Let me shake the foundations of everything you believe yet again: feminists don’t hate men, except that one guy, you know?
 We all hate him.
-Ok, so all my friends are feminist but, let’s be honest, not just feminist but super feminist.
+Ok, so all my friends are feminists but, let’s be honest, not just feminist but super feminist.
 Like, feminist to the nines (what does that even mean).
-Like, feminist scholars.
-And activists.
+Like, feminist scholars and activists.
 We are all up in feminism and feminism is all up in us.
 And what were they/we all posting about on the day of the Science March?
-This is a multiple choice quiz:
+Here is a multiple-choice quiz:

 - A) How much we hate science and not only because, as feminists, we are contractually required to;